AReid987/auto_job_bot/NOTES.md

 # Notes

+## Questions

+- How to keep an AICrew execution chain alive during the execution of the bot script?
+- How to generate user details from PDF and / or CSV files?
+- How to use generated user details to create AICrew agent identity?
+- Can multiprocessing be used to answer several form fields at once?

 <!-- TODO: Add to CSV file or create new one : -->

 'name of technology', 'years of experience'